bluelinklabs/ctzn/docs/schemas.md

 - `ctzn.network/profile` Record of user info (name, description, etc)
 - `ctzn.network/post` A single post
 - `ctzn.network/comment` A comment on some item
-- `ctzn.network/vote` A vote up or down on some URL
+- `ctzn.network/reaction` A reaction-string attached to some URL
 - `ctzn.network/follow` Record of following another user
 - `ctzn.network/community-membership` Record of membership in a community